sike25/interpretability/06_Interaction_And_Collaboration/strobelt_seq2seqvis.md

 **Model Backend**

 The sequence to sequence models here were built with the OpenNMT toolkit.
+The authors plan to distribute Seq2Seq-Vis as the default visualization mode for OpenNMT.

 The model is modified to expose some internal components like latent vectors (Internal state vectors),